dkrasnovdev/siberiana-nginx/README.md

 2. Edit `conf.d/app.conf`:

    Replace `<domain>` with actual domain and `<container_name>:<container_port>` with container information.
-   **DO NOT UNCOMMENT THE HTTPS SERVER BLOCKS AND UPSTREAM SECTIONS.**
+   **DO NOT UNCOMMENT THE HTTPS SERVER BLOCKS AND UPSTREAM SECTIONS AT THIS STEP.**

 3. Edit the `init-letencrypt.sh` script: